-In March 2016, the triennial valuations of the pension schemes were completed.
-The deficit funding plan was reassessed between the Group and the trustees of the schemes, with the deficit funding remaining at the same level as in prior years.
-The plan involves the Group making annual payments into the schemes in order to address the deficit by February 2028 for the MCPS-PRS Alliance Pension Scheme and June 2030 for the MCPS-PRS Alliance Pension Scheme (MPCS).
-The next triennial valuation will be taking place in March 2019, and will then be presented to the board for approval.
+In March 2019, the triennial valuations of the pension schemes were completed.
+The deficit funding plan was reassessed between the Group and the trustees of the schemes, with the deficit funding remaining at the same combined level overall as in prior years.
+The plan involves the Group making annual payments into the schemes in order to address the deficit by October 2027 for the MCPS-PRS Alliance Pension Scheme and June 2030 for the MCPS-PRS Alliance Pension Scheme (MPCS).